 5. Order an Urn or Other Memorial

 If you choose to cremate your pet and receive the ashes back, many people find it important to do something with them to honor a pet.
-This can include keeping the ashes in a simple traditional urn in the home to planting a tree with the pet ashes or having the ashes infused into a stunning glass pet cremation keepsake.
+This can include keeping the ashes in a simple traditional urn in the home to planting a tree with the pet ashes or having the ashes infused into a stunning glass pet cremation keepsake or check out cremation jewelry options.
 With the rise in cremation, there are many more options available today then just a few years ago with many more alternatives coming soon!